sbgisen/rmf_resource_monitor/README.md

 Resource Management Server is a concept standardized by [RFA (Robot Friendly Asset Promotion Association)](https://robot-friendly.org/).

-The server is responsible for managing the occupation status of the "resources (places that only one robot can pass at a time such as narrow aisles)" inside a certain building.
+The server is responsible for managing the occupation status of the "resources (places that only one robot can pass at a time such as narrow aisles)" inside buildings.
 Each robots are expected to "register" to the resource by accessing the server before entering the resource.

 The resource management server is expected to serve as a bridge for sharing information between different robot fleets managed by separate systems.